makubacki/tianocore.github.io/EDK-II-Code-Formatting.md

 ## EDK II Uncrustify Fork

 Due to nuances in the way EDK II formats code, some changes were made to the upstream Uncrustify application.
-These were changes that could not be made purely through the Uncrustify configuration file.
+These were changes that could not be controlled purely through the Uncrustify configuration file.
 For more details about the fork, please visit that project overview in the link below.

 * Uncrustify upstream repository: https://github.com/uncrustify/uncrustify